Leinster Nickel Mine

-Leinster Nickel Mine is a surface and undergorund nickel mine, 5 km north of Leinster, Western Australia.
+Leinster Nickel Mine is a surface and underground nickel mine, 5 km north of Leinster, Western Australia.
 The deposit was discovered in 1971 and the mine opened in 1978, operated by the Agnew Mining Company.
 It was purchased by WMC Resources in 1988 which, in turn, was taken over by BHP in 2005.

 The mine has suffered a number of fatalities throughout its operation, most notably on 27 April 1977, when five employees were killed in one incident.

 History

-The nickel deposit at Leinster was discovered in 1971 by Western Selcast Pty Ltd. To develop this asset, the Agnew Mining Company was formed in 1974, of which 60 percent were owned by Western Selcast and 40 percent by MIM Holdings, and development of the mine started in 1976, with underground mining commencing in 1978 in what was then referred to as the Agnew Mine.
+The nickel deposit at Leinster was discovered in 1971 by Western Selcast.
+To develop this asset, the Agnew Mining Company was formed in 1974, of which 60 percent were owned by Western Selcast and 40 percent by MIM Holdings, and development of the mine started in 1976, with underground mining commencing in 1978 in what was then referred to as the Agnew Mine.

 In May 1978, a conventional concentrator with an annual capacity of 350,000 tonnes was commissioned at the mine, with the concentrate processed at WMC Resources's Kalgoorlie Nickel Smelter.
 The concentrate was transported by road to Leonora, and from there by rail to Kalgoorlie.
-The mine was officially opened on 5 November 1978 by Charles Court, Premier of Western Australia.
+The mine was officially opened on 5 November 1978 by Premier of Western Australia Charles Court.
 The concentrator of the mine was subsequently enlarged to 500,000 tonnes in 1980 and 750,000 tonnes in 1984.
 In 1985, BP acquired the parent company of Western Selcast, Selection Trust, and therefore a 60 percent interest in the mine.

 On 15 August 1986, operations at the Agnew Mine ceased because of declining nickel prices, with the mine being placed in care and maintenance.
 The closure of the mine affected WMC Resources negatively as it reduced the throughput in its Kalgoorlie smelter.
 With BP Australia and MIM Holdings willing to sell the mine and WMC being able through its other state assets to take a long-term approach to nickel mining in Western Australia, the mine was sold in late 1988, with BP's interest sold for an undisclosed amount while MIM Holdings sold theirs for A$120 million.
 WMC subsequently reopened the mine, resuming operations in May 1989.